31 Oct Moss and Ferns and Flowers, Eaux My: The Plants of Oregon’s Wahclella Falls

-Despite what the song says, Ryan and I actually make a point of chasing waterfalls whenever we travel.
+Despite what the song says, you should absolutely go chasing waterfalls when you travel.
 And during our recent trip to Portland, Oregon, there were over 90 cascades in the Columbia River Gorge to choose from.
 There’s the famed Multnomah Falls, the state’s tallest at 620 feet and the area’s the most famous.
 But on the recommendation of locals, we spent the last day of our trip hiking to Wahclella Falls, a trail that’s an easy one mile each way — but one that offers plenty of moss-, lichen-, fern- and wildflower-blanketed inclines, plus opportunities to wade in the brisk and glittering water of Tanner Creek.

 It was also the afternoon leading up to autumn equinox.
 First day of fall?
 Let’s see a waterfall!